Homeschooling Kindergarten. 6 Popular Questions Parents Ask Homeschooling Kindergarten

 - If there are focus issues, don't forget to look at the learning environment.
-Move to a different room in the house, move from a hard chair to the couch, on warm days trying homeschooling outside.
+Move to a different room in the house, move from a hard chair to the couch, and on warm days try homeschooling outside.
 Is there enough light?
 Is it too noisy?
 Homeschool kindergarten is a new daily routine for your child, and there will be adjustments.

 Most importantly, smile Mom/Dad.
 Begin and end each schooling time with a positive comment and a hug.
-If frustration starts to set in when working on a task, step back, stop it for the day or a few days.
+If frustration starts to set in when working on a task, step back, and stop it for the day or a few days.
 That is the importance of routine check-ins to evaluate what is working and what needs adjusting.

 Can I Work from Home and Homeschool Kindergarten?

 Yes, you can work and homeschool kindergarten!
 We have an in-depth article here on our blog written by a homeschool mom who homeschooled and worked full time for over 20 years.

 - Take advantage of getting up earlier and getting in an hour or two of work.

 - Have a shelf of activities that are specifically for work time.